 Gigabit Ethernet is the interconnect that is most commonly available.
 For Gigabit Ethernet, no additional modules or libraries are needed.
-The Open MPI, MPICH implementations will work over Gigabit Ethernet.
+The Open MPI, MPICH and MVAPICH implementations will all work over Gigabit Ethernet.

 3.1.2 InfiniBand

 InfiniBand is a high-performance switched fabric which is characterized by its high throughput and low latency.
 Open MPI, MVAPICH and MVAPICH2 are suitable MPI implementations for InfiniBand.